davidavid00/automatic-star-review/README.md

 4. Linear Regression
 5. Naive Bayes Multinomial

 After optimisation and evaluation of each model, we selected the linear regression model as the best machine learning model in this case.
 This is because although the SVM model gives better accuracy, precision and recall scores, the SVM joblib file is too big to load with Flask API.
-The linear regression model with an accuracy score of 0.76 and balanced precision and recall scores for each cetegory is then our best model.
+The linear regression model with an accuracy score of 0.76 and balanced precision and recall scores for each category is then our best model.

 ### Summary
 AutoRator has an accuracy score of 0.76.
 For our use case, this level of accuracy is acceptable.
 Recall and precision scores are 0.70 or higher except for the recall score of 0.67 of the neutral category.
 This means that the model is relatively weaker in classifying a truly neutral comment accurately.